travelaudience/kubernetes-nexus/README.md

 ### Configuring Backup Retention

-**Attention**: As mentioned in the pre-requisites, the GKE cluster needs read-write permissions on GCP Cloud Storage in order to upload backups.

 The backup procedure uses Google Cloud Storage to save backups.
 In order to configure a backup retetion policy, head over to the `backup-lifecycle` directory and install one of the available policies by running: